rancher/rancher.github.io/rancher/v1.2/en/upgrading/index.md

 ### Rancher Server with No Internet Access

 Users without internet will need to download the latest [infrastructure service]({{site.baseurl}}/rancher/{{page.version}}/{{page.lang}}/rancher-services/) images in order for the upgrade to succeed.
 Without the images in the latest default templates, the infrastructure services will not be able to upgrade.

-### Rancher Agents

-Each Rancher agent version is pinned to a Rancher server version.
-If you upgrade Rancher server and Rancher agents require an upgrade, we will automatically upgrade the agents to the latest version of Rancher agent.